Even The Autonomous Self Driving Car Faces It’s Struggles

-As an owner of a business that relies heavily on human drivers and their mistakes, I try to pay attention and stay educated to the trends with autonomous vehicles.
-I often get asked my opinion, about these vehicles, so I thought this might make a great blog article.
+Today, the body shop business relies heavily on human drivers and their mistakes.
+So, it’s important to pay attention and stay educated to the trends with autonomous vehicles.
+It’s common to get asked questions about these vehicles.
+This article may help with some of those answers.

-With all the hype of self-driving cars hitting the news over the last several years, you’d think this was a new idea.
-However, this has been a dream of auto manufacturers since shortly after the invention of the automobile, when in 1925 Francis Houdina took a radio controlled car through the streets of Manhattan.
-Even though we have come a long ways towards making the self-driving car a possibility, there is still no vehicle for sale that is 100% autonomous and legal to use.
-We are making big advancements though.
+With all the hype of self-driving cars hitting the news, you’d think this was a new idea.
+But, this has been a dream of auto manufacturers since shortly after the invention of the automobile.
+In 1925 Francis Houdina took a radio controlled car through the streets of Manhattan.
+Although we’ve come a long ways, there is still no fully autonomous that is legal to use.
 This is clearly the big technology race of this century.
 Most new cars now have some driver assistance systems (ADAS) built in.
-The ADAS have significantly changed the safety of driving, but they are still no substitute for an experienced driver at the wheel.
+Even though the ADAS have significantly changed the safety of driving, it’s still no substitute for an experienced driver at the wheel.

 Self-driving vehicles are right now the darling of the big technology companies and they are being tested all over the world.
 There is a huge race for the manufacturer who offers the first fully autonomous car.
 The first company to break into this will have enormous advantages.